-Favorable economics and technological innovations are accelerating America’s transition to a clean, affordable, and reliable electricity grid.
+Supportive policies, favorable economics, and technological innovations are accelerating the United States’ transition to a clean, affordable, and reliable electricity grid.
 In many parts of the country, renewable energy technologies like wind and solar are cost-competitive or even cheaper than fossil fuels.
 Extensive modeling by government agencies and national labs shows a low-carbon electricity future can be just as reliable and affordable as our current system.

 Falling costs coupled with falling emissions is the new normal.
 Major utilities are announcing ambitious clean energy goals with customer affordability in mind as economics and policy help wind and solar become the grid’s new backbone.
-States, cities, and Fortune 50 companies across the country are committing to 100% clean electricity.
+States, cities, and Fortune 500 companies across the country are committing to 100 percent clean electricity.

-The variability and low- or zero-marginal cost associated with wind and solar means the institutions governing and managing the grid must evolve as renewables make up a greater share of our power.
-Organized wholesale markets and utility regulation must evolve to support a rapid transition away from uneconomic fossil resources, and new investment in a mix of clean energy, storage, efficiency, and behind-the-meter resources.
-New models for operating an increasingly distributed and weather-dependent system must be developed.
+The institutions governing and managing the grid must evolve as renewables make up a greater share of our power, given clean energy resources’ variability, land-use, capital intensiveness, and modular size.
+Electrifying transportation, buildings, and industry will increase demand, but can help strengthen the grid if done right.
+Organized wholesale markets and utility regulation must evolve to support a rapid transition away from uneconomic fossil resources and fund new investments in clean energy, storage, efficiency, and behind-the-meter resources.
+New models must be developed for operating an increasingly distributed and weather-dependent system, with economy-wide electrification.

-Energy Innovation works to accelerate these transitions and maximize power sector decarbonization benefits.
-We provide responsive research to policymakers, conduct analysis to support advocacy efforts, and synthesize technical research to inform the national conversation around electricity decarbonization.
 Our work originated from the America’s Power Plan (APP) project, which started with an overview paper and seven whitepapers on the power sector transformation, and grew into a network of more than 200 electricity expert partners.
 APP’s work now continues through Energy Innovation.
-Explore our foundational APP work and our current initiatives:
+Explore our foundational APP work and our current initiatives.